dipankardas011/dipankardas-portfolio/content/diary/Jun25.md

 description = "Let's talk about my June 2025"
 +++

+# Date 2025-06-30
+* learning about oauth2 and how to create the flow ain practical implementation
+* user flow in office

 # Date 2025-06-28 2025-06-29
 * learning about how actually oauth works
 * design production level api designing